ynab guide

 The amounts are not the same, but you still pay them every month.
 These are things like your electric bill, groceries, or gas.
 They’re always there, but they fluctuate.

 To handle these expenses, start out by setting a little more money aside than you think you’ll need.
 Eventually, you’ll begin to clearly see your average monthly spending.
-This will help you determine if you need to budget more, budget less, or work on improving your spending habits.
+This will help you determine if you need to assign more money, assign less, or work on improving your spending habits.

 Add in non-monthly expenses